thegoldenmule/boX/README.md

 ## Usage

 ## This reminds me of something...
 Is it Unity?
 Flash?
 Starling?
 Cocos-2d?
 THREE.js?
 Yup.
-There's a little bit of everything in TwoDee, and hopefully some stuff you've never seen before.
+There's a little bit of everything in boX, and hopefully some stuff you've never seen before.
 The easy of Unity without the burden of a black-boxed renderer or scene graph.
 The familiar API of Flash or Starling without the stupidity (and with loads more performance).
 The mechanical preciseness of Cocos2d without the unbe-bloody-lievably horrible usability.
 To top it all off, that certain JavaScript grace and